Trousers: Pleats

-Pleats are located just below the waistband on the front typify many styles of formal and casual trousers, including suit trousers and khakis.
+Pleats located just below the waistband on the front typify many styles of formal and casual trousers, including suit trousers and khakis.
 There may be one, two, three, or no pleats, which may face either direction.
 When the pleats open toward the pockets they are called reverse pleats (typical of most trousers today) and when they open toward the fly they are known as forward pleats.

 Pockets

 In modern trousers, men's models generally have pockets for carrying small items such as wallets, keys or mobile phones, but women's trousers often do not – and sometimes have what are called Potemkin pockets, a fake slit sewn shut.
 If there are pockets, they are often much smaller than in men's clothes.
 In 2018, journalists at The Pudding found less than half of women's front pockets could fit a thin wallet, let alone a handheld phone and keys.
 'On average, the pockets in women's jeans are 48% shorter and 6.5% narrower than men's pockets.'
 This gender difference is usually explained by diverging priorities; as French fashion designer Christian Dior allegedly said in 1954: 'Men have pockets to keep things in, women for decoration.'